KunalBhavsar/design-patterns/creational/builder_pattern/Readme.md

 ## Key Characteristics:

-- Separate Construction from Representation: The Builder pattern separates the construction of an object from its representation.
+- **Separate Construction from Representation**: The Builder pattern separates the construction of an object from its representation.
 This allows for different types of objects to be created using the same construction process.
-- Fluent Interface: Often, the Builder pattern is implemented using method chaining, which makes it easier to create objects step by step in a fluent and readable manner.
+- **Fluent Interface**: Often, the Builder pattern is implemented using method chaining, which makes it easier to create objects step by step in a fluent and readable manner.

 ## Structure:

-- Product: The object being constructed.
+- **Product**: The object being constructed.
-- Builder: The interface for creating parts of the Product.
+- **Builder**: The interface for creating parts of the Product.
 It specifies the steps for assembling a product but doesn’t implement them.
-- ConcreteBuilder: A concrete implementation of the Builder interface that defines how to build the parts of the product.
+- **ConcreteBuilder**: A concrete implementation of the Builder interface that defines how to build the parts of the product.
-- Director: The class responsible for directing the construction process.
+- **Director**: The class responsible for directing the construction process.
 It controls the building process but doesn’t participate in the creation itself.
-- Client: The object or class that uses the Director and Builder to construct a product.
+- **Client**: The object or class that uses the Director and Builder to construct a product.

 ## Advantages:

-- Separation of concerns: Construction logic is separate from the actual object.
+- **Separation of concerns**: Construction logic is separate from the actual object.
-- More readable code: Using a builder provides a clear, step-by-step construction process, making code more readable.
+- **More readable code**: Using a builder provides a clear, step-by-step construction process, making code more readable.
-- Easier maintenance: If a product needs additional features or modifications, you can update the builder instead of modifying the client code.
+- **Easier maintenance**: If a product needs additional features or modifications, you can update the builder instead of modifying the client code.
-- Avoids constructor overload: Especially useful when an object has a large number of optional parameters, reducing the need for many constructors.
+- **Avoids constructor overload**: Especially useful when an object has a large number of optional parameters, reducing the need for many constructors.

 ## Usage/Examples